Knuxfan24/KnuxLib/README.md

 # KnuxLib

-A repository for me to push various bits of code for random file formats in random games I'm tinkering with, alongside basic command line tools for format conversion where applicable.
+A repository for me to push various bits of C# code for random file formats in random games I'm tinkering with, alongside basic command line tools for format conversion where applicable.

+This repository consists of three projects.
+The KnuxLib project is the main library, the KnuxTest project is an empty command line application I use to test things while reverse engineering and the KnuxTools project is the command line application intended for use by end users.

 # Supported: